 Governing bodies must apply for an enhanced criminal records certificate for any governor who does not already hold one.
-They must do this by 1 September 2016 where a governor was elected before 1 April 2016 and within 21 days of appointment or election if a governor is elected or appointed after 1 April 2016.

 All new governors will be asked to declare their overseas history and where necessary, complete a risk assessment.
-Existing governors will also be required to complete an overseas criminal history risk assessment in line with our agreed school procedures.
+Existing governors will not be required to complete an overseas criminal history risk assessment in line with our agreed school procedures.